mobu-of-the-world/emobu/CONTRIBUTING.md

 ### Setup

-Needs elm and nodejs for development.\
+Needs nodejs for first step.\
-Author is using [asdf](https://asdf-vm.com/) to install them.\
+Author is using [asdf](https://asdf-vm.com/) to manage the version as [.tool-versions](.tool-versions).
-This repository manage the language versions with [.tool-versions](.tool-versions).
-So you can install them as below.

-`asdf install`

-Then requires to install npm dependencies.
+Next step needs npm dependencies.
+It includes elm compiler.

 `npm install`